We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sleep is critically important for mental and physical health!
 Sleep disruption and fatigue are common symptoms in AS, so it’s important to take active steps to improve sleep quality.

-For some people with AS, sleep disruption may be linked to pain, so pain management strategies could be helpful.
-These include:
+For some people with AS, sleep disruption may be

 - forms of occupational therapy